 If you’ve only got one website, then AmaLinks Pro is expensive.
 The least you can pay per year is $67, which is way over the market leader AAWP, which works out at around $43 after currency conversion from Euros (the AAWP team is based in Germany).

 On the flip side, AmaLinks Pro works out cheap if you’re running multiple websites.
 They offer an unlimited site lifetime license for $597.
 If you have a couple of affiliate sites for a year or 2, the lifetime license is going to work out cheaper in the long-run.
 Look out for their Black Friday deals too – I’ll post about those when the time comes for a AmaLinks Pro coupon (last year they offered a lifetime license for $397, but the price has since gone up so I bet it will be $497 this year).

 2. The table builder feature is a separate add-on plugin As a WordPress speed fanatic, I hate to have too many plugins in my dashboard.
 So I was quite annoyed to discover that AmaLinks Pro’s Table Builder feature is actually a separate add-on plugin.
 I get why they did this (it’s not available on the cheaper plan), but I would still prefer less bloat in my dashboard.
 That said, it’s not slowing my site down so I can live with it.

 3. Tables are not responsive out-of-the-box

 I’ve written about how to make AmaLinks Pro tables responsive above, and I like how much control you have over how they become responsive.
-Nevertheless, I’d always rather have a tool do the hard work for me and, at the very least, I would like to see AmaLinks Pro tables have a reponsive template you can apply in one click.
+Nevertheless, I’d always rather have a tool do the hard work for me and, at the very least, I would like to see AmaLinks Pro tables have a responsive template you can apply in one click.

-If you’ve been reading closely (or at all), you’ll know that I not only think AmaLinks Pro is worth using, I actually use it myself.
+If you’ve been reading closely (or at all), you’ll know that I not only think AmaLinks Pro is worth using, I actually use it myself, and have upgraded to a lifetime account.